classiebit/eventmie-pro-docs/resources/docs/1.4/bookings/booking-tickets.md

 A user needs to be registered & signed-in to book a ticket (purchase tickets).

+---

+>{success} After login, the user will be redirected back to Event checkout page, if in case, the user has tried to checkout before login.

+---

 1. **Customer** can make bookings of any events, for themselves.
 2. **Admin** can make bookings of any events, for **Customer**.
 3. **Organizer** can make a booking of **THEIR OWN** events only, for **Customer**.